Kelly Clarkson Flaunts Slimmer Shape In Powerhouse CMT Awards Performance Of ‘American Woman’

 WOW, Kelly Clarkson!
 The singer put on a triumphant performance of the 1969 classic, ‘American Woman’ and she looked just as good as she sounded!
 Kelly also turned heads, showing off her slimmed-down figure!

 Kelly Clarkson, 36, spread girl power throughout the Nashville’s Bridgestone Arena at the CMT Music Awards on June 6!
-“She’s strong, she’s confident, and man she can sing!” were the three compliments used to introduce her cover performance of The Guess Who‘s hit, “American Woman”.
+“She’s strong, she’s confident, and man she can sing!” were the three compliments Bobby Bones used to introduce her cover performance of The Guess Who‘s hit, “American Woman”.
 And man, those are some facts!
-The Voice judge not only nailed every note of the veteran track, but, she showed off her slimmer figure in a tight black dress! — Check out her performance below!
+The Voice judge not only nailed every note of the veteran track, but, she put a gospel touch on the song with her backup singers.
+While Kelly’s vocals took over the stage, it was her slimmer figure that stole the show!
+She showed off her impressive weight loss in a tight black dress! — Check out her performance below!

 The “American Idol” alum’s cover of “American Woman” will actually serve as the theme song for the Paramount Network’s upcoming series “American Woman.” — A new show loosely based on the adolescence of “Real Housewives of Beverly Hills” star Kyle Richards.
 The show star will star Alicia Silverstone, who will play an unconventional mother struggling to raise her two daughters after leaving her husband.